 This concept might benefit from an example.
 Crosswalks exist to create safe passage across traffic for pedestrians.
 When a person fails to yield to a pedestrian in a crosswalk, he or she not only violates a traffic law but also causes a serious injury that the law intended to prevent.
 Under the criteria above, the driver committed negligence per se and will likely be liable for any damages or wrongful death that result.

 Determining liability in a pedestrian accident can be complex and often requires the assistance of a pedestrian accident lawyer.
-The lawyers at Butler Prather LLP help families like yours determine any incidence of negligence and hold drivers accountable for the damages they cause.
-To explore your legal rights or to schedule a free initial consultation with our firm, please contact us.
+The Georgia personal injury lawyers at Butler Prather LLP help families like yours determine any incidence of negligence and hold drivers accountable for the damages they cause.
+To explore your legal rights or to schedule a free initial consultation with our firm, please contact us at (706) 322-1990.